The Association is managed by a team of eight elected officers. The current board members are:

 Mattias Kristofferson, Human Rights Coordinator

-Mattias Kristoffersson is 29 years old and lives in Stockholm, Sweden.
-He holds a Master’s degree in Politcal Science and a Bachelor’s degree in Human Rights studies.
+Mattias Kristoffersson lives in Stockholm, Sweden.
+He holds a Master’s degree in Political Science and a Bachelor’s degree in Human Rights studies.
 Throughout his studies, he has maintained a focus on the human rights of LGBT people, and has participated in a research project on LGBT activism in EU Accession countries.
 He has experience from working on LGBT rights both on the European level, and within the UN system.
-Since 2014, he is on the Board of Stockholm Pride.
+From 2014-2017, he was on the Board of Stockholm Pride.

 Juan Carlos Alonso Reguero, Conference Coordinator